-We want to support our employees to deliver our service for patients by providing them with clear and accessible guidance on employment terms, entitlements, and arrangements.
-By providing employees and managers with a clear, up-to-date, and accurate policy, that can assist when making informed decisions regarding an employee's future.
+We want to support our colleagues to deliver our service for patients by providing them with clear and accessible guidance on employment terms, entitlements, and arrangements.
+By providing colleagues and managers with a clear, up-to-date, and accurate policy, that can assist when making informed decisions regarding a colleague's future.